engin100/950/labs/lab-7-prelab.md

 - Under layer, select the layer you’d like this pour to be on
 - Click okay, and click around until you are satisfied with the shape, then click “Esc” to have your pour, then click B to fill your pour.
     - You can adjust dimensions of the pour later if need be.
-    - Every single time you adjust components from now on, you'd need to press B to repour the polygon afterwards
+    - Every single time you adjust components from now on, you'd need to press B to repour the polygon afterwards (thisis why you may want to wait until the end to do the pour).
 - You can use vias to connect your Surface Mount Components to the Ground pour, or do a ground pour on both the top and bottom layer.
 That will cover the surface mount components.